-- Microwave ovens (no closer than 10 feet) - Choose your settings. - Use a scanning utility to determine what other wireless networks are operating nearby, and choose an unused channel. - Turn off SSID broadcast, and change the default SSID.
-Other nearby devices might automatically try to connect to your network several times a second, which can cause significant performance reduction. - Use WMM to improve the performance of voice and video traffic over the wireless link.
+• Microwave ovens (no closer than 10 feet)

+Choose your settings.

+- Use a scanning utility to determine what other wireless networks are operating nearby, and choose an unused channel. - Turn off SSID broadcast, and change the default SSID.
+Other nearby devices might automatically try to connect to your network several times a second, which can cause significant performance reduction. - Set WPA2-PSK (AES) security to achieve the best wireless performance and the best security. - Use WMM to improve the performance of voice and video traffic over the wireless link.